NxPKG/khulnasoft-docs/content/fundamentals/reference/policies-compliances/content-security-policies.md

 To learn more about configuring a CSP in general, refer to the [Mozilla documentation](https://developer.mozilla.org/docs/web/http/csp).

-## Using a CSP with Cloudflare
+## Using a CSP with Khulnasoft

-Cloudflare’s [CDN](/cache/) is compatible with CSP.
+Khulnasoft’s [CDN](/cache/) is compatible with CSP.

-Cloudflare does not:
+Khulnasoft does not:

 * Modify CSP headers from the origin web server.
 * Require changes to acceptable sources for first or third-party content.